Skip to main content

 • Secondary school-leaving certificate or/and high school diploma & Transcript of Records entitling to start higher education, with an Apostille or legalized in the country of issue, or confirmation from the competent institution that the candidate has started the procedure to obtain Apostille or legalization.

-Attention: Remember, that in case of legalization you are required to have the stamp and the signature of the Polish Consul!
-Read carefully the information linked above.
+Attention: Remember, that in case of legalization you might be required to have the stamp and the signature of the Polish Consul!
+Read more about legalization.

 • Sworn translation of the certificate/diploma & Transcript of Records into Polish or English, unless it's already in Polish or English,